-Knicks’ Barrett, Randle double up Magic
+Barrett, Randle power Knicks past struggling Magic 91-84

 TIP-INS

 Magic: The matinee marked a homecoming of sorts for Cole Anthony, the 15th overall pick in the draft.
 Anthony, who grew up in New York City and is the son of former Knick and current TNT analyst Greg Anthony, played his first game as a professional at Madison Square Garden.
-The 20-year old entered the game averaging 10.4 points, 4.2 rebounds, and 3.5 assists per game.
+The 20-year-old entered the game averaging 10.4 points, 4.2 rebounds and 3.5 assists.
 He finished with six points, five rebounds and one assist.

 “I think it’s what he wants,” Orlando coach Steve Clifford said before the game.
 “He’s a confident young guy.
 He’s handling it well.”

-Knicks: Fourteen games is a small sample size, but New York coach Tom Thibodeau is pleased with the play of third-year forward Kevin Knox, who came into the game shooting 43 percent from the field and averaging 7.8 points per game coming off the bench.
-Knox, who came into the season shooting 33.7 percent from 3, is connecting at a 44.2 percent clip so far in 2020-21.
+Knicks: Fourteen games is a small sample, but New York coach Tom Thibodeau is pleased with the play of third-year forward Kevin Knox.
+He came into the game shooting 43% and averaging 7.8 points coming off the bench.
+Knox, whoentered the season shooting 33.7% on 3-pointers, is connecting at 44.2% so far in 2020-21.

 “I thought when he took good shots, he made them or they were in-and-out,” was how Thibodeau assessed Knox’s improved play.
 “He’s allowing the game to come to him.
 He put a lot of time into shooting this summer.
 He can do more than spot up.”